Little Bird

 Plain-language definitions for the technical terms used above.

-LED
+- LED

-A light-emitting diode is a small electronic component that lights up when current flows through it in the correct direction.
-In this kit, LEDs create the flashing effect, so polarity and correct soldering matter for the project to work.
+- A light-emitting diode (LED) is a small electronic component that emits light when current flows through it in the correct direction.
+Because it only conducts one way, its polarity matters, and a through-hole LED must be soldered the correct way around to light up.

-microcontroller
+- microcontroller

-A microcontroller is a small computer on a chip that runs your program and controls connected inputs and outputs.
-For this product, it is the part that reads buttons and sensors, drives the display and speaker, and communicates over Bluetooth.
+- A microcontroller is a small computer on a single chip that runs a stored program and controls connected inputs and outputs such as buttons, sensors, displays and communication interfaces.
+In a device built around one, it is the part that executes the code and coordinates the device's behaviour.

-SPI
+- SPI

-A fast serial communication bus often used for displays, memory cards, and sensors.
+- A fast serial communication bus often used for displays, memory cards, and sensors.
 It matters because SPI devices need specific pins for clock and data, plus a separate chip-select line for each device.